Description of the Coat of Arms:

 - Nine golden stars arch above the eagle, representing the provinces in which the Republic is divided.

 - As decorative accessories, two national flags are draped on either side of the coat of arms and gathered at the bottom.

 Meaning of the Coat of Arms:

-- The motto is very significant, as it not only describes the fact of Panama being opened wide to the service of the global community, but it also characterizes our culture that is welcoming to all, especially to foreigners who live here as if it were their homeland, and to travelers just visiting.
+- The motto is very significant, as it not only describes the fact that Panama is opened wide to the service of the global community, but also characterizes our culture that is welcoming to all, especially to foreigners who live here as if it were their homeland, and to travelers just passing through.